jg-rp/python-jsonpath/docs/cli.md

                         File to write resulting objects to, as a JSON array.
 Defaults to the standard output stream.
   --no-type-checks      Disables filter expression well-typedness checks.
+  --strict              Compile and evaluate JSONPath expressions with strict compliance with RFC 9535.
 ```

 ## Global Options